Big Changes Coming!

 Things that will get your uploaded picture rejected:

 We appreciate that not all women wear bras, and we are HUGE supporters of projects like Free the Nipple and Bare Reality.
 However, female nipple exposure is still taboo in many places (especially in America), and so we will reject photos that show female nipples (this applies to nipples showing through sheer lingerie as well).
-You can use the handy dandy My Body Gallery anomyzation tools to block out nipples, use your own photo-editing software, or just strategically place your hands or some object over the area in question.
-And yes, we appreciate how incredibly hypocritical this is that mbgformen.com can show nipples.
+You can use the handy dandy My Body Gallery anomyzation tools to block them out, use your own photo-editing software, or just strategically place your hands or some object over the area in question.
+And yes, we appreciate how incredibly hypocritical this is that men can show nipples.
 We can’t change the world…yet.

 Sadly, as with female nipples, we abhor the fact that you can walk to your friendly neighborhood art museum and see the female form in all her naked glory, yet similar images on websites are considered inappropriate.
 Those darned “community standards” affect what we can approve for our website.
 We’re totally okay with straggly pubes peeking out (although in certain countries this is a problem).
 For anything more exposed than that, please have some sort of nether-region garment on or strategically place some creative prop to cover anything that might get us an “R” rating.
 Merely blocking out the genital region with a black blob will, unfortunately, not be sufficient.